jpikl/mmvv/README.md

 - Text filtering, transformation and generation.
 - File system paths manipulation.
-- Parallel process pipeline composition.
+- Composition of parallel process pipelines.
 - Shell metaprogramming (code generation).

 All tools are distributed as a single binary (similar to [BusyBox](https://www.busybox.net)).